jfroom/docker-compose-rails-selenium-example/README.md

 - This override file is executed in `.travis.yml` as: `docker-compose -f docker-compose.yml -f docker-compose.ci.yml up`

 # Refrences
 New to Docker & Rails?
-Or the issues surrounding the topics above?
+Unfamiliar with the issues surrounding the topics above?
 Start here.
-Much of this repo is an derivative of these links:
+Much of this repo is an derivative & build upon the content of these quality resources:

 Docker & Rails:
 - [Dockerize a Rails 5, Postgres, Redis, Sidekiq and Action Cable Application with Docker Compose](https://nickjanetakis.com/blog/dockerize-a-rails-5-postgres-redis-sidekiq-action-cable-app-with-docker-compose) (Nick Janetakis)